CartoDB/documentation/app/content/analytics-toolbox-bq/examples/census-areas-in-the-uk-within-tiles-of-multiple-resolutions.md

+---
+title: "Census areas in the UK within tiles of multiple resolutions"
+description: "In this example we are going to showcase the extent of quadkey tiles at different resolutions.
+For this purpose we are using the United Kingdom census areas dataset from CARTO's Data Observatory."
+image: "/img/tutorials/volcano.png"
+type: examples
+date: "2021-02-12"
+categories:
+    - quadkey
+    - constructors
+---
 ## Census areas in the UK within tiles of multiple resolutions

 In this example we are going to use the `ST_TILEENVELOPE` function, which returns the bounding geometry of quadkey tile given its 3D coordinates (x, y and resolution), to showcase the extent of quadkey tiles at different resolutions.
 For this purpose we are using the [United Kingdom census areas dataset](https://carto.com/spatial-data-catalog/browser/geography/drd_output_area_73f0b4a3/) from CARTO's Data Observatory.